Policy and Procedure

 A Requisition for Expenditures' is required for all orders.

-- For purchases totaling $5,000 or more that are not covered under a State, MHEC, College contract or written bids must be obtained.
-You should contact Sandra Boscoe at extension 2216 to initiate the bidding process
+- For purchases totaling $5,000 or more that are not covered under a MHEC, State or College contract or written bids must be obtained.
+You should contact Purchasing to initiate the bidding process

-When making a purchase please check the State Contract and the Massachusetts Higher Education Consortium Contracts.
-Vendor Summary Sheets and the Bid process are not needed when these contracts are used.
-You may also contact Sandra Boscoe, extension 2216, to ask about approved vendors (those covered under a State, MHEC or College contract).
+When making a purchase please check the MHEC, State or College contracts.
+Vendor Selection Summary Form and the Bid process are not needed when these contracts are used.
+You may also contact Purchasing to ask about approved vendors (those covered under a MHEC, State, or College contract).

 - Contact more than one vendor.
 Comparison shopping does help

 - Give each vendor the SAME information.
 It is good business ethics and gives each vendor the same opportunity.